 The debate about Social Security is about more than taxes and government spending.
 Ultimately, this debate gets to the core of questions about the kind of country we are and the kind of country we want to be.
 Are we a country of individuals who prioritize the value of free choice over shared responsibility, comfortable with the fact that not everyone will be best served by governance that reflects that priority?
 Or are we a country that prioritizes the value of community and shared responsibility over free choice, comfortable that some individual autonomy may be sacrificed?

-As students learned in the introductory discussion, the rising number of retirees presents our country with a critical dilemma.
+Remind students that the rising number of retirees presents our country with a critical dilemma.
 With the prospect of a long-term shortfall in full funding for a government program many have come to take for granted, we must address the question of what responsibility we (the government) have for ensuring the elderly a secure and stable standard of living, and at what cost.

 Ask students if they believe the public would generally agree or disagree with the artist’s opinion, and support the range of points of view students express.
 Tell students that they will revisit this cartoon at the end of the lesson to see if their understandings have changed.

-To help students begin to develop their own opinions on this subject, ask them to do a “5-minute write” in response to the essential dilemma of this lesson: What responsibility does the federal government have to ensure the elderly a secure and stable standard of living?
+To help students begin to develop their own opinions on this subject, ask them to do a “5-minute write” in response to the essential dilemma of this lesson – What responsibility does the federal government have to ensure the elderly a secure and stable standard of living?
 Use the Assessment worksheet for additional questions

-When students have completed their discussion of the options, turn their attention back to the cartoon they examined at the beginning of the lesson and ask them to revisit their comments.
-Lead students in a brief discussion guided by the following questions:
+When students have completed their discussion of the options, turn their attention back to the cartoon, provided in Social Security Benefits Increase and on Slide 4, and ask them to revisit their comments.
+Lead students in a brief discussion guided by the following questions.

 Ask students to write a 250-word essay addressing the essential dilemma: What responsibility does the federal government have to ensure the elderly a secure and stable standard of living?
 Their work should make use of the statements they read in the handouts and incorporate the ideas developed in their discussion with their classmates.